webandras/cleanui-laravel/README.md

 # Laravel Clean UI starter

-**Laravel UI** provides a very simple authentication starter pack that is a far better starting point for my Laravel apps in my opinion.
+**Laravel UI** provides a simple starter pack that is a far better starting point for my Laravel apps.
 I prefer this over the bloated starter packs like Breeze, or Jetstream.

 Laravel Clean.UI is a modification of the Laravel UI, where I removed Bootstrap and replaced it with my Clean.UI CSS library with some extra JS codes.
 It is intended for a fullstack Laravel app with the usual blade templates/views, and